Collaborative Institutional Training Initiative (CITI)

 A clinical researcher, including students and trainees, is one that engages in clinical research activities.

 If you have responsibilities in more than one of these areas, you are required to take the more comprehensive training.
 For example, if you are a clinical investigator and a member of the IRB committee, take the training for IRB members.

-Please note: There are supplemental modules available to all UTHSC registered users that can provide additional information for specific topics, e.g., additional protections for minors, prisoners, FERPA, etc. These modules are listed as supplemental under the required modules in the basic HSP +GCP courses.
+Please note: There are supplemental modules available to all UTHSC registered users that can provide additional information for specific topics, such as, protections for minors, prisoners, FERPA, etc. These modules are listed as supplemental under the required modules in the basic courses.

 Retain your CITI username and password for all future access.
 DO NOT create duplicate accounts.
 If you have forgotten your user name or password, you may request your login and/or password information by selecting the appropriate link on the CITI login page.

-Please use only your UT institutional email address for registration in CITI rather than a personal email.
+Please use the email address associated with your NetID.
 This will facilitate identification of your learning records and will allow tracking within the institution.

 The minimum passing score has been set at >85% for initial and recertification training.
 When taking the course, if you desire to improve a quiz score at the end of a module, you may re-examine the course material and repeat the quiz until you are satisfied with your score.
 When testing out, you must attain a passing score or re-take the course.

 Documentation of Training